Parval or Parwal Sabzi

 Ingredients

-You just need basic spices and parval!
+You just need basic Indian spices and parval!

 Ingredients for parval sabzi on a marble top.

-Indian spices: mustard seeds, asafetida, turmeric powder, red chili powder, cumin coriander powder
+Indian spices: mustard seeds, asafetida, turmeric powder, red chili powder, cumin-coriander powder

 Salt, sugar